htw-imi-showtime/showtime-website/content/ws21/bachelor/b4-bessere-wahlpflichtkursbelegung/tech-stack.md

 * online whiteboard, used for our user story map

 **[GitHub](https://github.com/)**
-* To make it easier for us to work on the same project at once, we used **GitHub** as our internet hosting provider of the version control software **Git**.
+* internet hosting provider of the version control software Git

 {{<image src="organization.png">}}